,

 Branded image of creamed corn cornbread in a square cast iron skillet with honey and butter in the background.

 Leaving the great Southern debate of ‘sugar or no sugar’ in cornbread aside, this recipe uses honey.
-(Shhh, I know that’s just a sticky sugar.)
+(I know that’s just a sticky sugar.)

-This cornbread is not only delicious but it has a slightly different texture then your typical cornbread.
+This cornbread is not only delicious but the creamed corn adds a wonderful texture to the overall cornbread recipe.

-It is dense, moist, a little sweeter (more due to the creamed corn than the honey), and a whole lot heartier.
+It is dense, a little sweeter (more due to the creamed corn than the honey), and a whole lot heartier.
+And because of the creamed corn, you end up with a moist cornbread, not dry and brittle like some recipes.
+Basically the creamed corn makes this an amazing recipe.

 Sort of.